Getting Your Financial Affairs in Order Before Going On Vacation

 The cost and length of your trip.
 If your trip is for an extended amount of time or a major investment, trip cancellation insurance may be a smart bet.

 Your health and family needs.
 If you suffer from chronic health conditions or care for someone with health concerns, it may increase the odds of needing to delay or cancel.

 Consult With Our Estate Planning Attorneys Before You Go

 As part of preparing for your vacation, contact the offices of Cavallo & Cavallo to set up an appointment to discuss estate planning and asset protection strategies.
-We have offices in the Bronx and New Rochelle, and we can advise you in the documents you need to ensure the financial security of you and your loved ones, now and while you are away.
+We have offices in the Bronx and Westchester, and we can advise you in the documents you need to ensure the financial security of you and your loved ones, now and while you are away.
 Call or contact us online today to discuss your options with our experienced attorneys.